clara-parabricks-workflows/DeepSAP/README.md

 # DeepSAP

-**DeepSAP** is a Transformer-based tool designed to improve splice junction detection in RNA-seq data.
+**DeepSAP** is a Transformer-based workflow designed to improve splice junction detection in RNA-seq data.
 By default, DeepSAP utilizes the highly sensitive **GSNAP TGGA** aligner for FASTQ inputs.
 Alternatively, it can process pre-aligned BAM files directly. <br>

-We evaluated the performance of **DeepSAP** in our article titled *DeepSAP: A Novel Approach to Improve RNA-Seq Alignment Through Integration of Transcriptome Guidance and Transformer-Based Splice Junction Scoring*.
-In our benchmark, demonstrated outstanding performance.
-It consistently achieved the best results across all evaluated metrics using Baruzzo et al. datasets.
+We evaluated the performance of DeepSAP in our article titled ***DeepSAP: A Novel Approach to Improve RNA-Seq Alignment Through Integration of Transcriptome Guidance and Transformer-Based Splice Junction Scoring***.
+In our benchmark, DeepSAP demonstrated an outstanding performance, achieving consistently the best results across all evaluated metrics using Baruzzo et al. datasets.

 <img src="paper_supplementals/Figure_3_benchmarking_data_results/All/Baruzzo_spirder_recallsVsprecision.png" width="1000">